 The island’s stunning coastline is one of the best places in Australia to walk among Australian sea lions and New Zealand fur seals.

-Surrounded by nature, Southern Ocean Lodge has spectacular views.
-The service is faultless and the food top class.
+Surrounded by nature, Southern Ocean Lodge has spectacular views, faultless service and the food is top class.

 The lodge can arrange for guests to experience Kangaroo Island through a personalised experiential itinerary, with naturalist guides providing expert interpretive experiences.

 Produce is locally sourced and the food and views are amazing.

 5- Flinders Ranges